France in the Middle Ages: Monarchy and regional powers

+The election of Hugh Capet triggered the southern principalities to pursue greater autonomy, which they had previously refrained out of loyalty to the Carolingians.
+These princes—many still Carolingian loyalists— began to put themselves on equal footing with the Capetian king and to downplay the king's authority.
+Almost all medieval texts from the southern lands define "France" and "French" as the area north of the Loire, even when the southerners acknowledged that they were subjects of the king of France.
+Gascons and Celtic Bretons in particular perceived French as foreign, and other French also regarded them as foreign.

-Some of the king's vassals would grow sufficiently powerful that they would become some of the strongest rulers of western Europe.
+Some of the king's vassals grew sufficiently powerful that they became some of the strongest rulers of western Europe.
 The Normans, the Plantagenets, the Lusignans, the Hautevilles, the Ramnulfids, and the House of Toulouse successfully carved lands outside France for themselves.
 The most important of these conquests for French history was the Norman Conquest by William the Conqueror, following the Battle of Hastings and immortalised in the Bayeux Tapestry, because it linked England to France through Normandy.
-Although the Normans were now both vassals of the French kings and their equals as kings of England, their zone of political activity remained centered in France.
+Although the Normans became both vassals of the French kings and their equals as kings of England, their zone of political activity remained centered in France.

-An important part of the French aristocracy also involved itself in the crusades, and French knights founded and ruled the Crusader states.
-An example of the legacy left in the Middle East by these nobles is the Krak des Chevaliers' enlargement by the Counts of Tripoli and Toulouse.
+Much of the French aristocracy was involved in the crusades, and French knights founded and ruled the Crusader states.
+An example of the legacy left in the Middle East by these nobles is the Krak des Chevaliers' enlargement by the counts of Tripoli and Toulouse.

-The history of the monarchy is how it overcame the powerful barons over ensuing centuries, and established absolute sovereignty over France in the 16th century.
+The history of the monarchy is how it overcame the powerful barons over ensuing centuries and established absolute sovereignty over France in the 16th century.
 A number of factors contributed to the rise of the French monarchy.
 The dynasty established by Hugh Capet continued uninterrupted until 1328, and the laws of primogeniture ensured orderly successions of power.
-Secondly, the successors of Capet came to be recognised as members of an illustrious and ancient royal house and therefore socially superior to their politically and economically superior rivals.
-Thirdly, the Capetians had the support of the Church, which favoured a strong central government in France.
+The successors of Capet came to be recognised as members of an illustrious and ancient royal house and therefore socially superior to their politically and economically superior rivals.
+The Capetians had the support of the Church, which favoured a strong central government in France.
 This alliance with the Church was one of the great enduring legacies of the Capetians.
-The First Crusade was composed almost entirely of Frankish Princes.
-As time went on the power of the King was expanded by conquests, seizures and successful feudal political battles.
+The First Crusade was composed almost entirely of Frankish princes.
+As time went on the power of the king was expanded by conquests, seizures and successful feudal political battles.

-French power in the Middle Ages
+Foreign aquisitions

-Vassals and cadets of the King of France made several foreign acquisitions during the Middle Ages:
+Vassals and cadets of the king of France made several foreign acquisitions during the Middle Ages: